pip-services-users/pip-services-passwords-node/doc/SenecaProtocolV1.md

 **Properties:**
 - id: string - unique user id
 - password: string - SHA256 hash for user password (password isn't stored for security)
-- lock: boolean - true if user account was temporary locked after few failed authentication attempts
+- locked: boolean - true if user account was temporary locked after few failed authentication attempts
-- lock_until: Date - date and time when lock expires
+- lock_time: Date - date and time when lock expires
-- pwd_fail_count: int - number of sequential failed attempts
+- fail_count: int - number of sequential failed attempts
-- pwd_last_fail: Date - date and time of the last failed attempt
+- fail_time: Date - date and time of the last failed attempt
-- pwd_rec_code: string - password recovery code that was sent to user in email message
+- rec_code: string - password recovery code that was sent to user in email message
-- pwd_rec_expire: Date - date and time when password recovery code expires
+- rec\_expire\_time: Date - date and time when password recovery code expires
 - custom_hdr: Object - custom data summary that is always returned (in list and details)
 - custom_dat: Object - custom data details that is returned only when a single object is returned (details)